Send the link below via email or IMCopy

 "If you told Andrew to jump in lake, he would!"
-What I believe he meant was that I do not understand a lot "slang" terms, which is very true.
-I take things very literal.
+What I believe he meant was that I do not understand a lot of "slang" terms, which is very true.
+I take things very literally.

 So to get something through to me,